liliulab/treemap/README.md

 ## Reference

-Li Liu, Pramod Chandrashekar, Biao Zeng, Maxwell D. Sanderford, Sudhir Kumar, Greg Gibson (2019) TreeMap: A Structured Approach to Fine Mapping of eQTL Variants.
+Li Liu, Pramod Chandrashekar, Biao Zeng, Maxwell D. Sanderford, Sudhir Kumar, Greg Gibson (2020) TreeMap: A Structured Approach to Fine Mapping of eQTL Variants.
+Bioinformatics 37(8):1125-1134 https://doi.org/10.1093/bioinformatics/btaa927

 ## Contributors
 Li Liu developed the algorithm of TreeMap.
 Pramod Chandrashekar implemented tree-guided group lasso in R based on matlab codes from the SLEP package.
 Please contact liliu at asu.edu for any questions or suggestions.